- The number of people living past 100 years of age is increasing.

 Many scientists and researchers disagree on the plasticity of old-age mortality.
-Some forecast a fixed limit to human life span, based on biological forces, such as the inevitable

 What both these arguments have in common is uncertainty.
 Unknown future scientific breakthroughs, and a lack of knowledge regarding the mechanisms of aging, prevent forming definitive conclusions about human life span.